ayal/cepter-docs/README.md

 - changes in response headers might not reflect in network tab, to make sure it worked - test with console / your server / postman
 - as mentioned response headers are merged with original response-header, and also filtered to be unique.

+### Changing a Request
+- choose "Change" as interception rule type
+- you can either change the request url entirely or use `<URL>` as a placeholder for original url
+- requestHeaders will be **merged** into original request headers
+- requestPostData will **replace** the original request post-data
+- body / status / responseHeader fields are irrelevant when choosing "Change" interception type

 #### example for changing a request ("Change" type):
 ```json